 Personalising your lessons like this will help your students improve their English and also help them notice their improvements, which is important.
 After all, happy students makes a happy teacher!

 3. Be professional

-Because of the context, it is more important than usual for the EFL teacher to be professional in a Business English lesson.
-This is in terms of dress but also behaviour.
+Because of the context, it is more important than usual for the EFL teacher to be professional when teaching Business English.
+This is in terms of dress as well as behaviour.
 While your students definitely need opportunities to collaborate and work together during the lesson, Business English lessons are often not the place for the usual fun and games we are used to.